mvernacc/portfolio/docs/project_pages/strand_burner.md

 Laser safety is another operational concern.
 It is important to not inadvertently turn on the laser while people are working on the apparatus, as the laser could blind someone.
 We employ magnetic interlocks on the blast chamber door prevent the laser from being energized unless the door is closed, after everyone has exited the chamber.

 ## Design iterations
 The design presented above is the fourth version of the strand burner.
+Over these iterations I evolved the design of the strand burner to make it more robust and useable.
+I also learned more about mechanical design during the year over which these revisions were made.

+### Version 1
 In the first version, the propellant sample was mounted inside the chamber, and the chamber was made from acrylic to permit viewing.
 However, smoke from the exhaust filled the chamber, blocking the view of the burning sample.
 Also, the acrylic blistered and discolored after several firings, limiting the useful life of the device.

 <figure>
     <img src="../../assets/images/firefly/sb_v1_labeled.png" width=65%>